-Figure 92.
-Enhanced N\UP Example 1: Using PLACE
+Figure 112.
+Enhanced N_UP Using PLACE

 '''

 FORMDEF BOOKLT DUPLEX NORMAL

-N UP 2
+N_UP 2

-/ Page 1 /

-PLACE 2 FRONT
+/ Page 1 / PLACE 2 FRONT

-/ page 2 /

-PLACE 1 BACK
+/ page 2 / PLACE 1 BACK

-/ Page 3 /

-PLACE 2 BACK
+/ Page 3 / PLACE 2 BACK

-/ Page 4 /
+/ Page 4 / PLACE 1 FRONT ;

-PLACE 1 FRONT;

 '''

-Figure 93.
-Form Definition for Enhanced N\UP Example 1
+Figure 113.
+Form Definition for Enhanced N_UP Using PLACE

-Figure 92 shows the function of the PLACE subcommand in specifying the sequence of partitions into which pages are placed.
-This example is N\UP 2 duplex.
+Figure 112 on page 140 shows the function of the PLACE subcommand in specifying the sequence of partitions into which pages are placed.
+This example is N_UP 2 duplex.
 The default partition sequence is from left to right.
 Notice that when printing in normal duplex, partition 1 on the back of the sheet aligns with partition 2 on the front of the sheet.
-See "Basic N\UP Example 2: Normal Duplex" on page 147 and "Basic N\UP 2 Example 3: Tumble Duplex" on page 148 for information on N UP duplex partitions.
+See "Example 2: Basic N_UP Normal Duplex" on page 137 and "Example 3: Basic N_UP 2 Tumble Duplex" on page 138 for information on N_UP duplex partitions.

 For this booklet, you do not want to print pages in the default order: partitions 1 and 2 on the front, followed by partitions 1 and 2 on the back.
 Instead, print the pages so that when the sheet is folded, you have a booklet, with page 1 on the front outside of the booklet, pages 2 and 3 inside the folded booklet, and page 4 on the back outside of the booklet.
-The form definition shown in Figure 93 uses the PLACE subcommand of enhanced N\UP to place pages in the partitions in the order needed to accomplish this.
-The application writes the pages in order, page 1 through page 4, and the N\UP form definition provides the correct sequencing in the partitions.
+The form definition that is shown in Figure 113 on page 140 uses the PLACE subcommand of enhanced N_UP to place pages in the partitions in the order that is needed.
+The application writes the pages in order, page 1 through page 4, and the N_UP form definition provides the correct sequencing in the partitions.

-Enhanced N\UP Example 2: Using CONSTANT and OVERLAY
+Example 2: Enhanced N_UP Using CONSTANT and OVERLAY

-Figure 94.
-Enhanced N\UP Example 2: Using CONSTANT and OVERLAY
+Figure 114.
+Enhanced N_UP Using CONSTANT and OVERLAY

-'''

-FORMDEF STATMT DUPLEX NORMAL;
+FORMDEF STATMT DUPL EX NORMAL ;

-COPYGROUP PAGE1

-INVOKE BACK
+COPYGROUP PAGE1 INVOKE BACK N_UP 2

-N UP 2

-PLACE 2 BACK

-CONSTANT OVERLAY C
+PLACE 2 BACK CONSTANT OVERLAY C

-PLACE 1 FRONT
+PLACE 1 FRONT OVERLAY A

-OVERLAY A

-CONSTANT OVERLAY C

-PLACE 1 BACK
+PLACE 1 BACK CONSTANT OVERLAY C

-PLACE 2 FRONT

-OVERLAY A ;
+PLACE 2 FRONT OVERLAY A ;

-COPYGROUP PAGON

-INVOKE NEXT

-N UP 2
+COPYGROUP PAGON INVOKE NEXT N UP 2

-PLACE 1 FRONT
+PLACE 1 FRONT OVERLAY B

-OVERLAY B

-PLACE 2 BACK
+PLACE 2 BACK OVERLAY B

-OVERLAY B

-PLACE 2 FRONT
+PLACE 2 FRONT OVERLAY B

-OVERLAY B

-PLACE 1 BACK

-OVERLAY B ;
+PLACE 1 BACK OVERLAY B ;

-'''

-Figure 95.
-Form Definition for Enhanced N\UP Example 2
+Figure 115.
+Form Definition for Enhanced N_UP Using CONSTANT and OVERLAY

-Figure 94 on page 153, introduces the CONSTANT subcommand of enhanced N UP and shows the functions of the PLACE subcommand, which was described in "Enhanced N UP Example 1: Using PLACE" on page 152 and the INVOKE subcommand, which was described in "Basic N\UP Example 1: Using INVOKE and OVERLAY" on page 145.
-This figure represents a user application that is printing customer statements using the values N\UP 2 duplex.
+Figure 114 on page 141, introduces the CONSTANT subcommand of enhanced N_UP and shows the functions of the PLACE subcommand, which was described in "Example 1: Enhanced N_UP Using PLACE" on page 140 and the INVOKE subcommand, which was described in "Example 1: Basic N_UP Using INVOKE and OVERLAY" on page 135.
+This figure represents a user application that is printing customer statements with the values N_UP 2 duplex.
 The PLACE subcommand places the pages in the correct order for post-processing equipment to cut the sheets into individual pages and interleave them to produce sequential pages.
-The INVOKE subcommand guarantees that one customer's statement is never printed on the back side of another customer's statement.
-The N UP 2 subcommand, combined with the default PORTRAIT ACROSS presentation, divides the sheet into the two partitions illustrated in Figure 94 on page 153.
+The INVOKE subcommand ensures that one customer's statement is never printed on the back side of another customer's statement.
+The N_UP 2 subcommand, which is combined with the default PORTRAIT ACROSS presentation, divides the sheet into the two partitions that are illustrated in Figure 114 on page 141.

-In Figure 94 on page 153, page 1 of each customer's statement is printed with overlay A. The back side of page 1 is a constant overlay, with no user's data.
+In Figure 114 on page 141, page 1 of each customer's statement is printed with overlay A. The back side of page 1 is a constant overlay, with no user's data.
 The remaining pages of each customer's statement are printed with overlay B.